simith/builder_session_reinvent2019_fr/docs/02_AWS_IOT_SETUP.md

 2. privatekey.pem (Private Key)
 3. certificateId (Certificate Id)

 The script also activates the certificate, creates an IoT policy, attaches an IoT Policy to the Certificate, creates a Thing and associates the Thing with the Certificate.
+The following are also created during the script execution,

-IoT Policy: {certificate-id}-policy
+1. IoT Policy: {certificate-id}-policy
-Thing name: {certificate-id}-thing
+2. Thing name: {certificate-id}-thing

+##2.
+Code signing keys
+To make the OTA process secure the Firmware that will be sent to the device needs to be signed by the Code signing Key on AWS.
+The Code Signing Certificate is loaded on the device as well to check the firmware is signed by the right key on AWS.